-Brex Co-Founder and CEO Henrique Dubugras will talk about what he’s learned building the fastest-growing B2B company.
+Brex Co-Founder and CEO Henrique Dubugras shares what he’s learned building the fastest-growing B2B company.
 Henrique started his first company at 16 and has now built two successful companies from nothing.
 Learn what he did differently the second time around and the specific decisions he made to drive growth among B2B companies with Brex.
 And yes, he explains the reason behind all the billboards in SF in this session. 🙂

 FULL TRANSCRIPT BELOW